 Why are Boston’s Sox red and Chicago’s white?
 Who is it that the Dodgers dodge and why do we care now?
 Why is the team in St. Louis called the Cardinals?
 Who was the inspiration behind Cleveland being called the Indians?
-What did the folks in Pittsburgh (or Pittsburg) do to be called Pirates?
+What crimes did the folks in Pittsburgh commit that led them to be called Pirates?

 This article sets out to answer those questions and more as we take a trip around MLB and look at the origins of the nicknames for each of the current 30 teams.